About

 Mailing list: ak2530@scarletmail.rutgers.edu

 The seminar explores the fast-growing interface between mathematical reasoning, formal methods, and modern AI systems.
 It is co-organized by DIMACS and the Mathematics Department at Rutgers University, New Brunswick.
+Here is the YouTube channel for the talks in this seminar.

 Organizers